goonerlagoon/Programming-Notes/README.md

 ### Function context

-Inside a function, the value of this depends on how the function is called.
+Inside a function, the value of this depends on **how the function is called**.
 Think about `this` as a hidden parameter of a function.

 ```
 function getThis() {